aome510/hackernews-TUI/README.md

 - `l`: Focus the next comment with smaller or equal level
 - `h`: Focus the previous comment with smaller or equal level
 - `O`: Open in browser the link associated with the discussed story
+- `S`: Open in browser the discussed story
+- `C`: Open in browser the focused comment
 - `{link_id} f`: Open in browser the {link_id}-th link in the focused comment

 #### SearchView